Butterflies of New Mexico: The Gossamerwings III: The Blues (Lycaenidae: Polyommatinae)

 Top↑

 Description.
 On Stanfords’ Blues, the ventral hindwing orange band tends to be less continuous.
-Male uppersides look rather like Rita Blue, with an orange halo and prominent black dots along the hindwing submargin.
-Field identifications depend on larval host identification and are best if confirmed by microscopic examination of the blues’ ‘naughty bits.’
+The ventral forewing is heavily smeared/smudged in males, but not in females, which also can have a touch of submarginal orange near the back edge.
+Male uppersides are bright blue, with a prominent black submargin., The dorsal hindwing has only a faint coral/orange aura near the anal angle, with semi-prominent black dots along the rear margin.
+Females are dark brown above with a prominent orange submarginal band on the hindwing.
+Field identifications are aided by identification of the larval host Eriogonum.
 Range and Habitat.
-This species occurs in limited populations from southwest Colorado and southeast Utah into extreme northwest New Mexico.
-The first New Mexico record belongs to Irwin Leeuw, who in 1997 snatched a couple of mid-May specimens northeast of Aztec (county: SJ), where mesas at 5500-6000’ elevation support the obligatory larval host.
+This species occurs in limited populations from southwest Colorado and southeast Utah into extreme northwest New Mexico (county: SJ), where they occupy semi-arid mesas, 5400 – 6000 feet, with juniper scrub savannas also supporting the obligate larval host.
 Life History.
-Larvae eat only cushion buckwheat (Eriogonum ovalifolium), a low-growing plant that sprouts spherical, white inflorescences in spring.
+Larvae eat only cushion buckwheat (Eriogonum ovalifolium), a low-growing plant that sprouts spherical, white or pink/white inflorescences in spring.
 Larvae eat succulent spring growth, then pupate.
-Chrysalids overwinter and adults emerge the following spring.
-It is likely that pupal diapause can be extended for multiple years.
+Chrysalids overwinter and adults emerge the following spring, but it is likely that pupal diapause can be extended for multiple years.
 Flight.
 Across its range, adults fly from late April into late May, never wandering far from stands of the host.
-In New Mexico this seems to be the only spring-flying Euphilotes.
+In New Mexico this seems to be our only spring-flying Euphilotes.
+The NM flight period documented so far, May 5 to May 26, will expand with additional study.
 Comment 1.
+The first New Mexico record belongs to Irwin Leeuw, who in 1997 snatched a couple specimens northeast of Aztec.
 When caught, this butterfly was first thought to be a form of Euphilotes ancilla, then later of Euphilotes enoptes, also spring flyers.
-In 2009, it was described as its own distinct species by Opler and Warren.
 Comment 2.
-The specific epithet honors long-time, hard-working, well-deserving Colorado lepidopterist Ray Stanford and his wife Kit, who took the senior author under their wings during his early years in New Mexico.
+In 2009, E. stanfordorum was described as its own distinct species by Opler and Warren.
+The specific epithet honors long-time, hard-working, well-deserving Colorado lepidopterist Dr. Ray Stanford and his wife Kit, who took the senior author under their wings during his early years in New Mexico.
 Thanks, Ray and Kit!
 Comment 3.
-This butterfly’s known range could be expanded by tracking down additional Eriogonum ovalifolium stands in northwest NM.
+This butterfly’s known range in New Mexico could be expanded by tracking down additional Eriogonum ovalifolium stands in northwest NM.
 Comment 4.
 On 21-vii-1997 Kilian Roever captured a Euphilotes species in SJ just below the Colorado border (3 mi NNW of Cedar Hill) associated with Eriogonum ovalifolium, with the notation “this needs study.”
-It certainly does; he reported it as Euphilotes battoides, perhaps due to the late date, but the site and buckwheat point to stanfordorum which was undescribed at the time.
+It certainly does; he reported it as Euphilotes battoides, probably due to the late date, but the site and buckwheat are consistent with stanfordorum, which was undescribed at the time.
 Comment 5.
-We have a number of records for Euphilotes ancilla (probably barnesi Opler & M. Fisher, 2009) which are likely centralis.
-However, there are more SJ county records for early June which are probably stanfordorum, from the vicinity of Aztec.
+We have a number of mid-summer reports of Euphilotes ancilla (probably barnesi Opler & M. Fisher 2009) which are likely misidentified Euphilotes centralis.
+However, there are additional records from the vicinity of Aztec for early June which are probably stanfordorum.
 The host plant for ancilla is Eriogonum umbellatum, which is very rare in northern New Mexico.

 Male Stanfords’ Blue (Euphilotes stanfordorum) perching on Eriogonum ovalifolium; Jackson Lake, San Juan Co., NM; May 26, 2023 (photo by Mike Andersen)